darkobits/ts-unified/README.md

 });
 ```

-### TypeScript
+### TypeScript\\\

 In your project root, create `tsconfig.json`.
 Then, extend the TypeScript configuration from ts-unified, optionally providing your own configuration.
-It is recommended that you at least set `baseUrl, `ourDir`, and `paths`; these cannot be set by ts-unified because TypeScript computes them relative to the `tsconfig.json` file from which they were declared.
+It is recommended that you at least set `baseUrl`, `outDir`, and `paths`; these cannot be set by ts-unified because TypeScript computes them relative to the `tsconfig.json` file from which they were declared.

 > `tsconfig.json`